NCSU GIS/MEA582:

 Interpolate precipitation with influence of topography

-Set the 3D region (read the man page for g.region).
+Set 3D region for entire North Carolina (read the man page for g.region).

 We set tbres to high value - we have just a single level because we are not computing the 3D raster (see lecture for more details).